nmarus/node-red-contrib-spark/README.md

 ## API Node

 The Spark API Node sends REST queries via messages received by the input connector in the `msg.payload` object.
 Results of the API call are provided at the output in the `msg.payload` object.
+If multiple records are returned from the Spark API Call, these are passed to the output as individual sequential messages.
+The `msg.parts` property is set appropriately for use with the `join` node if a single array payload is preferred.

 ![](https://github.com/nmarus/node-red-contrib-spark/raw/master/images/api-node.jpg)